European Canadians: Subgroups

-There are several subgroups of Canadians of European origin.
-Although approximately defined categories (due to imprecise, or ethnocultural, regionalization of the continent), the subgroups have been utilized widely in ethnic and cultural identification.
-This is especially relevant in diaspora, as is the case with European people in Canada.
+There are several subgroups of Canadians of European ancestry, identified according to their, or their ancestors', country of origin.
+Although loosely defined, these categories have been utilized widely in ethnic and cultural identification, particularly in diasporas, such as the European diasporas of Canada.

 Statistics Canada does not use the term "European Canadian".
-The 2021 census asked individuals to self-identify their ethnic origins, within six general categories:
+The 2021 census asked individuals to self-identify their ethnic origins, within seven general categories (subcategories shown for clarity):